-As a TMJ doctor in New York City and Long Island, my patients come to me because of jaw and face pain, headaches, neck pain, and more.
-These symptoms are a result of having stressful lives.
+As an orofacial pain specialist in New York City and Long Island, patients come to me because they suffer from the painful symptoms of TMJ.
+Most often their symptoms are a result of their stressful lives.

-During the recent pandemic, most of us were dealing with an unusually high level of stress.
-You may have slept poorly, exercised less, continually tensed your shoulders, breathed in a strained manner, or ground and clench your teeth at night or during the day.
-All of this may have led to headaches, pain in your neck and back, or the emergence of pain in your face, teeth, and jaw.
+During the pandemic, most people have been living with an unusually high level of stress.
+Poor sleep and limited exercise is one reason.
+Also involved are continually tensed shoulders, breathing in a strained manner, and grinding and clenching your teeth at night (or during the day).
+The result can be headaches, pain in the neck and back, or pain in your face, teeth, and jaw, or all of them.

-How To Treat Jaw and Face Pain During Stressful Times
+Tips: How To Treat Jaw & Face Pain During Stressful Times

 Control Your Daytime Breathing

 Perform these three steps if you notice you’re holding your breath or breathing more rapidly than normal: